ARTICLE

 image

-For organizations whose workforce must commute a long distance to work, the 48-96 rotation cycle might be an attractive option.
-With this type of schedule, three teams of employees alternate between 48-hour work shifts and 96-hour rest periods.
-This limits the days an employee commutes to work to around 60 per year.
+For organizations whose workforce commutes a long distance, the 48-96 rotation cycle might be an attractive option.
+Three teams of employees alternate between 48-hour work shifts and 96-hour rest periods.
+The 48-96 limits the days an employee commutes to work to around 60 per year.

 4-3